DiLRandI/sms-to-api/README.md

 ## Android Notes

+- Minimum supported version: Android 7.1 (API 25).
+Earlier platform shims were removed to keep the native code modern and lean.
 - Requires SMS permissions and a foreground service to receive messages reliably.
 - Validate on a real device for background delivery and service behavior.
 - Service early-stop: when an incoming SMS does not match configured phone numbers (or no endpoints are active), the service stops immediately and does not remain in the foreground.